HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 In the history of regular European Freemasonry, there have been two historical traditions – the Christian and the universal tradition.
 The former exists largely in Great Britain and Scandinavia, while the latter exists on the Continent.
 The Christian tradition links its rituals to Christian teachings and demands that Freemasons be members of a Christian church.
 The universal tradition, too, has a powerful element of Christianity, but it remains open to other spiritual traditions – Buddhism, Zaraostrism, Islam, Confucianism, and so on.

 The most sensitive issue is the attitude of the Roman Catholic church toward Freemasonry.
-It is clear that partnership and changes which involve understanding could only begin at the Vatican, but historians in the Baltic region should do a lot of work in explaining the relevant historical situation.
+Partnerships and changes which involve understanding could only begin at the Vatican, but historians in the Baltic region should do a lot of work in explaining the relevant historical situation.

 Here I would like to focus on an issue which may seem surprising at first.
-During the 18th century Latvian and Estonian peasants were eager to join congregations of brethren which were known as the Hernhutian movement.
-My hypothesis is that this was a unique example of how the worlds of Christianity and Freemasonry could come together.
+During the 18th century, Latvian and Estonian peasants were eager to join congregations of brethren which were known as the Hernhutian movement.
+I hypothesise that this was a unique example of how the worlds of Christianity and Freemasonry could come together.
 It was a melding of early Christianity and pietism.
 The movement was not supported by the official church, and it did not have any formal links to Freemasonry, but this is an issue which Baltic historians should continue to study.
-I could call it – “folk-freemasonry”.
+I could call it – “folk freemasonry”.

 Another example.
-This is more actual for contemporary situation in Lithuania - the Order of Jesuits and Freemasonry.
-We know many versions about the collaboration between Jesuits and Freemasons in 17th and 18th century.
+This is more actual for the contemporary situation in Lithuania - the Order of Jesuits and Freemasonry.
+We know many versions of the collaboration between Jesuits and Freemasons in the 17th and 18th centuries.
 This has been described in the history.
 We can accept or can not accept one or other speculation.
 But we can still see many similarities between Jesuits and Freemasons.
-I mean similarities in goals, similarities in philosophy, similarities in methods.
-But the education of the society still remains the main external goal.
-The contemplation and the meditation is the shared method for internal goal, for the unity with God and with the Universe.
+I mean similarities in goals, similarities in philosophy, and similarities in methods.
+But the education of the society remains the main external goal.
+Contemplation and meditation are the shared method for internal goals, for unity with God and with the Universe.

 Freemasonry cannot be an alternative to religion, nor is it a movement that can synthesise different religions.
 Instead, Freemasonry offers a good foundation for dialogue among different religions and spiritual experiences.

-“Discover yourself!” and dialog between different spiritual traditions
+“Discover yourself!” and dialogue between different spiritual traditions

 The Supreme Council for Latvia of the Ancient and Accepted Scottish Rite has had practical experience via a group of participants in contemplation and meditation.
 It is open to people with different spiritual experiences.
 Freemasonry there is merged with Christian meditation.